Course Outline

 Format:

 You will be asked to prepare content for a mock ‘debate’, directed at a scientific or academic audience, according to guidelines provided.
-You will assume the position of two opposing authors and therefore perspectives, to justify the evidence-base for approaches from both a biomedical and multidisciplinary basis.
+You will assume the position of two opposing authors and therefore perspectives, to justify the evidence-base for approaches from both a biomedical and multidisciplinary lifestyle basis.
 In doing so, you will be required to be sensitive to the ethical practices in these treatment approaches in an older population.

 Criteria: